 This is a technique that enables specialized chiropractors to improve alignment and reduce stress to the pregnant woman’s pelvis leading to the relaxation of the uterus and surrounding ligaments.

-Correcting pelvic misalignment can help create more room for the baby to turn naturally.
+While there are no large-scale research studies proving this method works, correcting pelvic misalignment may help create more room for the baby to turn naturally.

 Additionally, this technique addresses the soft tissues around your growing baby, reducing the effects of intrauterine constraint.
 This can give your baby the room it needs to properly position itself.